 According to IRS guidelines, you may deduct whatever accrued medical expenses exceed 10% of your adjusted gross income.
-Insurance premiums that you pay to cover the cost of medical care, in home or otherwise, may also be itemized and deducted from your taxes.
+Insurance premiums that you pay to cover the cost of medical care, in-home or otherwise, may also be itemized and deducted from your taxes.
 If your employer pays part of the premium, their portion is not deductible.
 If your employer deducts a portion of your paycheck to cover health insurance, that portion is also not deductible, because you've already received that tax benefit.

-Medically necessary at-home care service can be costly.
+Medically necessary at-home care services can be costly.
 Fortunately, you can deduct some or all of this expense and lessen the number of dollars that you send to Uncle Sam during tax season.
 Before you claim itemized medical deductions, save every receipt you get and store them in a secure place.
 That way, you will be able to find them just in case the IRS has any questions about the expenses you are deducting.

 If you need a home care worker for yourself or a senior that you love, please contact us without delay.
 We are Caring Senior Service, and we offer a cost-effective alternative to assisted living facilities to help seniors age in place.